Skip to product information

 B

-Benjamin (Australia)
+Benjamin H. (Australia)

 Awesome tib bar!
 ESPECIALLY for people not training in shoes.
 I use my tib bar a little differently.